dpolonijo/Angular/README.md

 The firt few steps at the beggining of the list represent setting of required development environment.

 1. Download and install node.js from "https://nodejs.org"
-   You can check the successful installation by typing "node -v" in the termminal/comand prompt window
+   You can check the successful installation by typing "node -v" in the termminal/comand prompt window.

-2. Install Angular CLI by entering this command in your terminal "npm install -g @angular/cli"
+2. Install Angular CLI by entering this command in your terminal "npm install -g @angular/cli".

 3. Make sure you have installed and started MySql server.
 Note: You can use other databases like MS SQL, Oracle... but then you must define it in datasource.json in backend folder of root application directory.